GridTools/concepts/GTScript-Parallel_model.md

 - *computations* are executed sequentially in the order they appear in the code,
 - vertical *intervals* are executed sequentially in the order defined by the *iteration policy* of the  *computation* (where `PARALLEL` means that order is not relevant and thus it will be implementation-specific),
-- *statements* inside *intervals* are executed as (sequential) for-loops over the `-range following the order defined by the iteration policy,
+- *statements* inside *intervals* are executed as (sequential) for-loops over the `K`-range following the order defined by the iteration policy,
 - a *statement* inside the *interval* is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on how statements are executed.

 #### Example